W6YL/website/content/about.md

 It is in the right-back corner of the IEEE club room. \
 We currently have no set meeting times, please contact us on Discord if you want to visit.

+# Meetings:
+The W6YL club meets every thursday from 15:00 to 16:00 LT.
+The meetings are held at the Shack as described above.
+During the meetings we discuss club business as well as provide prospective members to check out the club.

 # Contacts:
 Discord: https://discord.gg/UrRy5gZx9N \
 Student email: arc@w6yl.org \